Gluten Free Eggplant Parmesan is easy to make! This dish is baked, not fried! We have included Dairy-free and Vegan options too!

 Did you know that eggplants are actually nightshades?
 It is actually related to potatoes and tomatoes!
+There really isn’t a vegetable that compares to eggplant, it’s a very unique flavor and texture that makes it an excellent hearty vegetarian entree.

 Gluten Free Eggplant Parmesan is actually easier than you think.
 It may have multiple steps but they are simple.